Solo-FL/SOLO-Motor-Controllers-SIMULINK/README.rst

 Authors
 =======

-SOLO Motor Controller DLL is created by SOLO Motor Controllers team
+SIMULINK repository for SOLO Motor Controllers is created by SOLO Motor Controllers team